 The configuration file is written as three sections.
 The first section contains the switch boot parameters (otherwise known as the switch's identity).
-It has variables such as the switch's name and IP address.
+The switch boot parameters have variables such as the switch's name and IP address.
 This section corresponds to the first few lines of output of the configShow command.